Domino's Pizza profit in line despite stormy U.S. winter

+CORRECTED-Keane Group posts bigger loss; sees higher Q1 gross revenue (March 14)

+March 14 Oilfield services company Keane Group Inc reported a bigger loss for the fourth quarter, and the company forecast an increase in first-quarter gross revenue.

-Domino's Pizza Inc (DPZ.N) on Thursday reported quarterly profit that matched Wall Street's view as its U.S. business held up despite severe winter storms that forced diners to cut back on visits to many restaurant chains.
+May 1 Domino's Pizza Inc on Thursday reported quarterly profit that matched Wall Street's view as its U.S. business held up despite severe winter storms that forced diners to cut back on visits to many restaurant chains.

 The second-largest U.S. pizza chain by store count reported first-quarter net income of $40.5 million, or 71 cents per share, up from $34.4 million, or 59 cents per share, a year earlier.